cristiscu/custom-query-profiler/README.md

 ![Bottom Portion of Custom Query Profile](/images/diagram3.png)

+# The new GET_QUERY_OPERATOR_STATS table system function

-The info was callected from the result of the following call (replace with your own query ID):
+The info was collected from the result of the following call (replace with your own query ID):

 **<code>select * from table(GET_QUERY_OPERATOR_STATS('01ab2f03–0502-b9aa-004e-a2830079d89e'))</code>**